-8.7.11 The Environmental Statement identifies that noise emissions from the proposed site of the metal recycling apparatus have the potential to disturb bird assemblages such as common tern.
-By way of mitigation it is proposed to construct a visual and acoustic barrier some 8 metres in height.
-Notwithstanding this the noise generated by the metal shear is expected to penetrate some distance into the marsh resulting in approximately 8 dba increase in noise levels across over 4 per cent of the area immediately adjacent to TERRC.
-The ES concludes that whilst the disturbance will be long term the impact is minor as the rise in noise level is relatively small as is the extent of the area affected.
-Notw ithstanding this the noise impact of the metal recycling facility is to be monitored once installed in order to inform the most appropriate design of barrier.
+8.7.10 The Environmental Statement identifies that noise emissions from the proposed site of the metal recycling apparatus have the potential to disturb bird assemblages such as common tern.
+By way of mitigation it is proposed to construct a visual and acoustic barrier.
+Notwithstanding this the noise generated by the metal shear is expected to extend some distance into the marsh resulting in approximately 8 dB increase in noise levels across over 4 per cent of the area immediately adjacent to TERRC.
+The ES concludes that whilst the disturbance will be long term, the impact is minor as the rise in noise level is relatively small as is the extent of the area affected.
+Notwithstanding this the noise impact of the metal recycling facility is to be monitored once installed in order to inform the most appropriate design of barrier and to ensure its efficiency.